 - Students may not duplicate a course for which credit has already been earned or in which the student is currently enrolled.

 - Students must wait at least one year after the end of an audited course before taking the CLEP Subject exam for that course.

 - The minimum passing score for approved CLEP exams is 50, with the exception of the following foreign languages scores: French semester I and II minimum 50, semesters III and IV minimum 59; German semester I minimum 39, semester II minimum 50, semester III minimum 55, semester IV minimum 60; Spanish semester I minimum 39, semester II minimum 50, semester III minimum 57, semester IV minimum 63.

-To receive CEEB advanced placement credit, ask that an official report of the exam results be sent to the Office of Admissions and the Registrar from the College Board.
+To receive CEEB advanced placement credit, ask that an official report of the exam results be sent to the Office of Admissions from the College Board.
 Credits may be earned for more than one advanced placement exam.